Act in Relation to Service: Passage

 An Act in Relation to Service was passed on February 4, 1852.
 The act had a few special provisions unique to slavery in Utah.
 Masters were required by law to correct and punish their slaves, which particularly worried Republicans in Congress.
-Slaves brought into the Territory had to come "of their own free will and choice" and they could not be sold or taken from the Territory against their will.
+Slaves brought into Utah had to come "of their own free will and choice" and could not be sold or taken from there against their will.
 Though a fixed period of servitude was not prescribed for Negroes, the law provided "that no contract shall bind the heirs of the servant... for a longer period than will satisfy the debt due his [master]."
-Several unique provisions were included, which terminated the owner's contract in the event that the master had sexual intercourse with a servant "of the African race;" neglected to feed, clothe, shelter; or otherwise abused the servant, or attempted to take him from the Territory against his will.
+Several unique provisions were included, which terminated the owner's contract in the event that the master had sexual intercourse with a servant "of the African race;" neglected to feed, clothe, shelter; otherwise abused the servant; or attempted to take him from the territory against his will.
 Some schooling was also required for slaves between the ages of six and twenty.

 Section 4 of the statute prohibited sexual relations or miscegenation between whites and blacks.
 It read in part that "if any white person shall be guilty of sexual intercourse with any of the African race, they shall be subject, on conviction thereof to a fine of not exceeding one thousand dollars, nor less than five hundred, to the use of the Territory, and imprisonment, not exceeding three years."